 The Organization entered into a five year lease agreement for office space effective May 1, 2010.
 That lease has now been extended to May 31, 2020.
-Subsequent to year end, the Organization renegotiated its lease agreement to decrease the amount of office space.
-Lease payments, net of recoverable sales and property taxes, reflect the renegotiated values, and are expected to be as follows:
+Lease payments, net of recoverable sales and property taxes are expected to be as follows: